 PSY 370.
-MENTAL DISORDERS AND THEIR TREATMENTS.
+ABNORMAL PSYCHOLOGY.

 Introductory studies in human mental-emotional symptoms and their treatments.
 The taxonomy of disorders as proposed by the Diagnostic and Statistical Manual of Mental Disorders is emphasized.
-Prerequisites: PSY 201 and Junior standing.
+Prerequisites: PSY 201, PSY 307, and Junior standing.
 Three semester hours credit.

 PSY 380.
-TESTS AND MEASUREMENT.
+PSYCHOLOGICAL TESTS AND MEASUREMENT.

 An introductory study of the design and clinical application of psychometric measures.
 A focus on initial skills in administration, scoring, and analysis of major psychological tests is included.
-Prerequisite: Junior standing; successful completion of STA 300 is strongly suggested.
+Prerequisites: PSY 305 and Junior standing.
 Three semester hours credit.

 PSY 390.
-INTRODUCTION TO PSYCHOTHERAPY.
+TECHNIQUES IN COUNSELING AND PSYCHOTHERAPY.

 An introductory study of the processes and skills of individual and group counseling.
-Biblical disciplines and an eclectic approach to theory and technique are emphasized.
-Prerequisites: PSY 201 and Junior standing.
+An eclectic approach to theory and technique is emphasized.
+Prerequisites: PSY 340 and Junior standing.
 Three semester hours credit.

 PSY 400.
-EXPERIMENTAL PSYCHOLOGY.
+RESEARCH DESIGN AND METHODOLOGY.

-A study of the philosophy, types, methods, and skills of psychological research.
-The experimental method and article analysis is emphasized.
-Prerequisites: PSY 201 and Junior standing.
+A study of the various designs, methods and skills required for psychological research through the development of a research project proposal utilizing the appropriate research methods and statistical analyses.
+The experimental method and research article analysis are emphasized.
+Prerequisites: PSY 305 and Junior standing.
 Three semester hours credit.